I’ll never forget the job where project estimation was used against my team.

 - Project complexity: how difficult will this project be for the team’s current skill set?

 - Effort: How much work is involved with each feature?
+How much automated testing should we perform?

 - Team Size: How many people are available to work on this project?